 - Using ESXi virtualization for disaster recovery requires additional resources from vSphere.
 To prepare for emergencies, have enough resources to virtualize all of the protected systems.
-Keep in mind this requires space on the datastore configured for virtualization equal to roughly the amount of total memory given to VMs created via ESXi virtualization due to the space needed for the vSwap files as well as other VM configuration files.
+You will need space on the datastore configured for virtualization roughly equal to the amount of total memory given to VMs created via ESXi virtualization, due to the space required for the vSwap files as well as other VM configuration files.

-- After you set up and register Siris, configure it for virtualization from the Virtualization Settings page on the web interface in order for ESXi virtualization and screenshot verification to function.
-For instructions, see the article Virtual Siris Local Virtualization.
+- After you set up and register SIRIS, configure it for virtualization from the Virtualization Settings page on the web interface for ESXi virtualization and screenshot verification to function.
+For instructions, see the article Virtual SIRIS Local Virtualization.

-Recommended CPU & RAM Allocations for Datto Virtual Appliances:
+Recommended CPU and RAM allocations for Datto virtual appliances

 |SV1000||4 x 1||16 GB|